DeanoC/overlord/docs/new-project-file-format-plan.md

 Constants can be defined in the file and used throughout the project.
 They are collected from unconnected elements and made available to components.

-### Distance Matrix

-The framework computes a "distance matrix" between components to understand their connectivity topology.
-This is used for routing and software generation.

 ### Software Dependencies

 Software components can declare dependencies on other components, which the Project class resolves automatically.
 This ensures all necessary drivers and libraries are included.

-## File Processing

-The Project class processes `.yaml` files through the following steps:

-1. Read the YAML structure using `Utils.readYaml()`
-2. Process includes and imports recursively
-3. Create instances based on definitions from catalogs
-4. Establish connections between instances
-5. Resolve software dependencies
-6. Generate hardware configuration
-7. Generate software components

 ## Best Practices

-1. Use includes to organize complex projects into smaller, manageable files
+1. Use catalogs and component to organize complex projects into smaller, manageable files
-2. Use prefabs for common configurations
-3. Group related instances and connections in the same file
+2. Group related instances and connections in the same file
-4. Use meaningful names that reflect the function of components
+3. Use meaningful names that reflect the function of components
-5. Document your configuration with comments
+4. Document your configuration with comments